harnaout/administrate-wp-plugin/README.md

 ## Description

-Administrate WordPress Plugin to facilitate the integration and synchronization of TMS content into WordPress content and Taxonomies, with the ability to display the content in templates using short-codes / custom filters / template overrides.
+Administrate WordPress Plugin facilitates the integration and synchronization of TMS content into WordPress content and Taxonomies, with the ability to display the content in templates using short-codes / custom filters / template overrides.

 ## Installation

-The plugin is not released on wordpress.org yet, so if you need to use it please contact Administrate by sending us en email at support@getadministrate.com and we will send you the files needed to install the plugin.
+Please contact Administrate by sending us en email at support@getadministrate.com and we will send you the latest files needed to install the plugin.

 or